New Opportunity: Vice President & Chief Human Resources Officer

 HRIS & HR Operations

-• Own HR technology strategy and HRIS vendor relationship, including selection, contract negotiation, implementation, optimization, and performance management.
+• Develops and executes the HR technology strategy in collaboration with the CIO and CFO.
+Responsible for the HRIS vendor relationship, including selection, contract negotiation, implementation, optimization, and performance management.

 • Ensure HR processes are efficient, scalable, compliant, and aligned across recruiting, onboarding, payroll, performance management, and reporting.